ChrisVilches/horsetab/README.md

 On Windows, install using Cargo, but run using [Cygwin](https://en.wikipedia.org/wiki/Cygwin) (Unix-like environment).

 Currently, it seems to work properly only on Cygwin.
 There are several issues when running it with CMD or Powershell.
-No alternatives to Cygwin have been tested.
+No alternatives to Cygwin have been reported to work correctly.

-### Caveats
+### Kill a Process

-When triggering a command, a PID (process ID) will be assigned to the spawned process.
-However, the PID shown by `horsetab ps` will be different from the actual one.
-This is because processes in Cygwin have both a PID and a WINPID, which are different in most cases.

-If you want to kill a process, use `ps aux` to find the actual PID.
+Processes in Cygwin have both a PID and a WINPID, so the PID shown by `horsetab ps` may not work if you want to kill the process.
+Use `ps aux` to find the correct PID.

 ## Credits